MicrosoftLearning/mslearn-openai/Instructions/VMs/01-get-started-azure-openai.md

 2. Submit the following message

     ```
-    Write three multiple choice questions based on the following text.
+    Write three multiple choice questions based on the following text, indcating the correct answers.

     Most computer vision solutions are based on machine learning models that can be applied to visual input from cameras, videos, or images.*